Administration expands availability of COVID antiviral pill

 Paxlovid, produced by Pfizer, was first approved in December.
 Supply of the regimen was initially very limited, but as COVID-19 cases across the country have fallen and manufacturing has increased it is now far more abundant.
 The White House is now moving to raise awareness of the pill and taking steps to make it easier to access.

-The White House said Tuesday it is stepping up outreach to doctors, letting them know that they shouldn’t think twice about prescribing the pill to eligible patients.
+The White House said Tuesday it is stepping up outreach to doctors, letting them know they shouldn’t think twice about prescribing the pill to eligible patients.
 It is also announcing that the drug will now be distributed directly to pharmacies, in addition to existing distribution channels run by states.
 That is expected to boost the number of sites from 20,000 to more than 30,000 next week and eventually to 40,000 locations.

 The administration believes the pharmacy channel, which it used to boost availability of COVID-19 vaccines more than a year ago, will similarly make the antiviral pills more available to people.